suhock/php-dependency-injection/README.md

 }
 ```

-If your application has other entry points (e.g. controllers), it might be
+If your application has other entry points (e.g., controllers), it might be
 useful to inject the container into the part of your application that invokes
-those entry points (e.g. a router).
+those entry points (e.g., a router).
 There is nothing to add for this:
 `ContainerInterface` auto-binds to the current resolution root, so a router
 resolved from the container receives the container itself.
 See
 [Scopes](#scopes) for the full auto-binding rules, including what a router